Learn how to supply assets to a liquidity pool on Balanced.

 Supply assets to the Balanced decentralised exchange.
 Liquidity pools receive 50% of the trading fees, and if you supply liquidity to a Balanced-incentivised pool, you’ll earn Balance Tokens daily.

-- 3.Choose the amount to supply.
-Aside from ICX, all existing pools require an equal value of two assets.
-If you're creating a new pool, you can set your own price ratio.
+- Enter the amount to supply.
+(Aside from the ICX-only queue, existing pools require two assets of equal value.
+Create a new pool to set your own price ratio.)

 If you supply liquidity but don’t see it in the app, or you leave the page before the transaction is complete, try to supply a small amount to the same pool.
 You’ll see your assets in the contract and can remove them.

 Make sure you leave at least 2-3 ICX in your wallet to cover the transaction fees.